ykatola/lpi_dst_2019/README.md

 mvn exec:java -D"exec.mainClass"="lpi.Main"
 ```

-* You will be suggested choosing on of the clients or exit from program:
+* You will be suggested choosing one of the client to use or exit from program:
 1. RMI Client.
 2. TCP Client.
 3. REST Client.